votingworks/arlo/README.md

 - Install Node10.
 See https://joshtronic.com/2018/05/08/how-to-install-nodejs-10-on-ubuntu-1804-lts/
 - `make dev-environment` or, if you prefer, look at individual make tasks like `deps`, `initdevdb`, `install-development`, and `resetdb`
 - `bash ./run-dev.sh`

+#### Automatic configuration and setup

+If you would just like to run Arlo and do not wish to setup a custom configuration, you can run `pipenv run python -m scripts.setup-dev`, which provides interactive configuration.
+The script installs VotingWorks' fork of nOAuth locally, runs it, and configures Arlo to use it.
+It creates the necessary audit administrator and jurisdiction administrator credentials discussed above, and launches a dev instance of Arlo.
+Once you have navigated to `localhost:3000` in your broswer, you should be able to log in as an audit admin using the credentials you configured earlier in the script.

 #### Troubleshooting